The Lactation Nerd Blog

 This is me.
 You're about to have a short photo

 That picture, with the big milk leak was taken about an hour after my 5 week old had nursed.

 I was soaked, and my milk was still leaking everywhere.

 I went to my kitchen and grabbed my Medela Harmony hand pump (I love this pump by the way) because my milk was literally spraying.
 I squeezed the handle ONE TIME to create some suction to collect the leaking milk and THIS was what I caught......

-Then, after, I nursed my 5 week old, who still got sprayed in the face.
+Then, I nursed my 5 week old, who still got sprayed in the face.

-While nursing her, I decided to text Allison (who is one of our lactation experts) and sent her these pictures.
+While nursing her, I decided to text a friend, and sent her these pictures.
 She had the brilliant idea of taking a picture of my pumped milk AFTER baby was done nursing.
 So I did.
 And I think it captures the lactose overload beautifully.

 As you can see from the two bottles, the milk looks quite different.
 I'll explain more on that below, but first let's talk about lactose overload, and how you would know you may have it.

 Symptoms of Lactose Overload in Your Baby May Include: